vituscze/prog2en/README.md

 For your semestral project, you will choose and solve a nontrivial programming task.
 Students typically implement some interesting algorithm, write a computer game or a command line tool.
 Before you start working on your project, I'll first need to approve the topic to make sure it's not too easy (or too hard).
 Send me a short description and specification of your project and wait for me to approve it before you start writing code.

-Deadlines for proposals and submissions can be found [here](https://ksvi.mff.cuni.cz/~dingle/2023-4/prog_2/programming_2.html).
+Deadlines for proposals and submissions can be found [here](https://ksvi.mff.cuni.cz/~dingle/2024-5/prog_2/programming_2.html).
 To submit your project, you need to provide the following:

 * **Implementation** - source code
 * **Test data** - sample inputs and outputs, if applicable
-* **User documentation** - how to use your program
+* **User documentation** - how to use your program; can be a sufficiently detailed README or a separate document (PDF, webpage, etc)
-* **Developer documentation** - how your program works
+* **Developer documentation** - how your program works; for Programming 2 projects, adding reasonable documentation comments (see [C# reference](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/)) into your code is more than enough

-Once you have all that, simply send me an email (you can use my university email address or my personal one - vituscze *at* gmail *dot* com) and if everything is alright, we will meet up (online or in person) and you'll present your project to me.
+Once you have all that, simply send me an email and if everything is alright, we will meet up (online or in person) and you'll present your project to me.
 Note that there's usually about a week between submission and presentation, so plan accordingly.